-- When [Enable] is set, noise may increase slightly. - When [Enable] is set, the settable ISO speed range will start from ISO 200.
-Expanded ISO speeds cannot be set. - When you set multiple exposures (p.258) or HDR mode (p.253), [13: Highlight tone priority] will be automatically set to [Disable].
+- When [Enable] is set, noise may increase slightly.
+When [Enable] is set, the settable ISO speed range will start from ISO 200.
+Expanded ISO speeds cannot be set.

-When highlight tone is set, < D+ > is displayed in the viewfinder and on the LCD panel.
+When highlight tone is set, <D+> is displayed in the viewfinder and on the LCD panel.